 In 2014, the City acquired the King Haigler Clock Tower building with hopes of embarking on a downtown redevelopment project.

-Opened in 2011, the Town Green combined the rehabilitation of a blighted parking lot and the creation of a new greenspace in the core of downtown Camden.
+The Camden Town Green combined the rehabilitation of a blighted parking lot and the creation of a new greenspace in the core of downtown Camden.
 Once an aging, damaged parking lot with serious stormwater issues, the area was transformed into a beautiful park surrounded by pervious concrete parking areas and event space pre-wired to accommodate performance acts.
 The Town Green is home to two bronze statues of King Hagler of the Catawba tribe and Col. Joseph Kershaw, one of the founders of present day Camden, gifted by John A. “Johnny” Hagins, Jr. in honor of his father, the late John Argis Hagins, Sr.

 In 2007, the City engaged its citizens in a comprehensive vision process for the future of our downtown.
 This resulted in a desire for downtown to be a destination rather than a byway, revitalized with new restaurants, shops, and housing opportunities.
 The Town Green was the first step in the physical transformation of downtown.
 The Broad Street Road Diet is also included in this plan.
 Other projects developed as a result of this planning process, like the Haigler and Arthur Lane Parking Lot, Commerce Alley Transformation, Facade Grant program, and the acquisition of the former Mather Academy Property.